Benjamin Asare Vienna Robbery Allegations: GFA, Hearts of Oak Set the Record Straight

 With the off-field noise addressed, attention returns to football matters as Ghana prepare to face Germany in their next friendly match.

-Asare, who did not feature in the 5-1 defeat to Austria, is expected to be in contention for a starting spot as Otto Addo considers changes to his lineup.
+Asare, who did not feature in the 5-1 defeat to Austria, is expected to earn a starting spot as Otto Addo considers changes to his lineup.

 Watch highlights of Ghana's defeat against Austria on YouTube: